coderefinery/workshop-intro/livestream.md

 - as a "chat":
   - let us know about accessibility issues
   - ask questions, get answers
+  - anonymous ;)
+  -
   ![Example questions in collaborative document](https://coderefinery.github.io/manuals/_images/hackmd--questions2.png)

 - Please don't use the Twitch chat for questions about the content!